akshaykatyal/EdgeServerResourceAllocation/README.md

 **Status:** Archive (code is provided as-is, no updates expected)

-# Multi-Agent Deep Deterministic Policy Gradient (MADDPG)
+# Multi-Agent Deep Deterministic Policy Gradient (MADDPG) for Dynamic Controller Assignment in Internet of Vehicles

 This is the code for implementing the MADDPG algorithm for dynamic controller assignment in Internet of Vehicles.
+It is based on the OpenAI MADDPG code: https://github.com/openai/maddpg.git

 ## Installation